ProjectSheet - project schedule in a Google Sheets spreadsheet

 - information exchange with Excel, download to pdf, etc.

-You need to authorize ProjectSheet once to execute functions for you in Google Drive and Google Sheets.
+The user needs to authorize ProjectSheet once to execute functions for him in Google Drive and Google Sheets.

 Sidebar and spreadsheet